SulmanK/concept_visualizer/.github/SECRETS.md

 - `PROD_NAMING_PREFIX`: The naming prefix for production resources (e.g., concept-viz-prod)
 - `PROD_WORKLOAD_IDENTITY_PROVIDER`: The full path of the Workload Identity Federation provider for the production environment.
 Get this from Terraform output.
 - `PROD_CICD_SERVICE_ACCOUNT_EMAIL`: Email address of the service account used for CI/CD in the production environment.
 Get this from Terraform output.
+- `PROD_WORKER_SERVICE_ACCOUNT_EMAIL`: Email address of the service account used for the worker (Cloud Function) in the production environment.
+Get this from Terraform output.
+- `PROD_API_SERVICE_ACCOUNT_EMAIL`: Email address of the service account used for the API VM in the production environment.
+Get this from Terraform output.

 ### Supabase Production